 Did you know that Mt.
-Fuji, undoubtedly the most iconic symbol of Japan, is also the tallest mountain in the country at a height of 3,776 meters (about 12,388 feet) above sea level?
+Fuji, undoubtedly the most iconic symbol of Japan, is also the tallest mountain in the country at the height of 3,776 meters (about 12,388 feet) above sea level?

 It wouldn't be an exaggeration to state that its beautiful appearance is one of the greatest sceneries you can catch in Japan.

 Interestingly, the face of Mt.
-Fuji changes depending on which direction you're looking at it from, so here's a list of 10 best places to admire the impressive mountain from afar as recommended by local tourist associations.
+Fuji changes depending on which direction you're looking at it from!
+So here's a list of the 10 best places for viewing Mt.
+Fuji as recommended by local tourist associations.
 We're confident you'll find this guide handy when planning for your trip to the area around Fuji Five Lakes!

 - Table of Contents

-- 1) Arakurayama Sengen Park: Best place to see Mt.
-Fuji and Chureito together!
+- 1. Arakurayama Sengen Park: Best place for viewing Mt.
+Fuji and Chureito Pagoda together!

-1) Arakurayama Sengen Park: Best place to see Mt.
-Fuji and Chureito together!
+1. Arakurayama Sengen Park: Best place for viewing Mt.
+Fuji and Chureito Pagoda together!

 Arakurayama Sengen Park is located in Fujiyoshida City, and it comes highly recommended by many - especially foreigners - as a fabulous scenic viewpoint of Mt.
 Fuji.
 The reason for its popularity?

 Because the beautiful five-story pagoda in the park, known as Chureito, can be seen together with the mountain!
-The pair is especially charming during spring season, when the sakura blossoms are in full bloom, a uniquely Japanese sight that's always great for instagrammable shots.
+The pair is especially charming during the spring, when the sakura blossoms are in full bloom, a uniquely Japanese sight that's always great for Instagrammable shots.

 Nearby, the Arakura Fuji Sengen Shrine has a torii (Japanese temple gate) that's also regarded as an excellent scenic viewpoint of Mt.
 Fuji.
 If you're going to be in the area, you can always check them both out and compare notes, or in this case, photos!